typetron/typetron.org/tutorials/blog/final-touches.md

 }
 ```

-Now, our app is a little bit more organised.
+Now, our app is a little more organised.
 Doing this should not change the functionality of the app.

 ### Cleaning garbage
 When updating the articles we should also delete the old image of that article.
 The same applies when deleting an
 article: we need to delete that image from the disk too.
-We can do this by using the same `Storage` instance.
-Update the
+We can do this by using the same [Storage](/docs/storage)
-_update_ and _delete_ methods to these ones:
+instance.
+Update the _update_ and _delete_ methods to these:

 ```file-path
 📁 Controllers/Http/ArticleController.ts